FairwindsOps/agones-allocator-client/README.md

 This command can be used to run a bunch of simultaneous allocations and connections.
 See the help for configuration.

-NOTE: This currently only supports the Agones simple-udp server.
+NOTE: This currently only supports the Agones simple-udp or simple-tcp server.
 It makes a connect, says hello, waits, and then says goodbye and EXIT.

 ## Attribution